Submission From Social Work Scotland, To Education And Skills Committee Call For Views

 6. The level of payments offered to survivors.

 We are broadly content with the levels of payments offered to survivors.
 Arguments may be made for higher or lower levels of payment, but we are satisfied that the Scottish Government has balanced the various factors in its calculation.

-What you believe to be a ‘fair and meaningful’ contribution to the scheme from organisations responsible for abuse
+7. What you believe to be a ‘fair and meaningful contribution to the scheme from organisations responsible for abuse

 Indeed, bearing in mind the financial position that COVID has left authorities, we do think it is important that, whatever mechanism is agreed, phased payment of contributions will be necessary, to avoid a negative impact on services available to the public.

-We agree with the process for family members to make application to the scheme, as a ‘next of kin’ payment.
+We agree with the process for family members to make applications to the scheme, as a ‘next of kin’ payment.

-How to ensure that non-financial redress (e.g. an apology) meets the needs of survivors.
+10. How to ensure that non-financial redress (e.g., an apology) meets the needs of survivors.

-It is noted that the bill says very little about apology.
-Apology is referred to once in section 91, regarding reporting requirements.
-Public apology is without doubt a key aspect of non – financial redress and Scottish Ministers should continue to publicly acknowledge survivors’ experiences.
-Survivors should be consulted on how non-financial redress should look and feel for them, and further detail should be provided by Scottish Government on how priorities will be met.
+It is noted that the bill says very little about the apology.
+An apology is referred to once in section 91, regarding reporting requirements.
+A public apology is, without doubt, a key aspect of non–financial redress and Scottish Ministers should continue to publicly acknowledge survivors’ experiences.
+Survivors should be consulted on how non-financial redress should look and feel for them, and further detail should be provided by the Scottish Government on how priorities will be met.
 Social Work Scotland looks forward to working with Scottish Government and other partners on these aspects.